OpenRefine/openrefine.org/blog/2023-06-08-Advisory-committee-member.md

 ## How to respond​

-Please nominate yourself or other members of the community by contacting advisory.committee@openrefine.org.
-The current advisory committee will engage a conversation with the nominees and select one or more new members.
+To respond to this opportunity, send your application (CV and short motivation statement) to advisory.committee@openrefine.org.
+The current advisory committee will engage in a conversation with the nominees and select one or more new members.
 New members will be announced on our [blog](https://openrefine.org/blog) and [forum](https://forum.openrefine.org/).